Xevimacia/veed.io-project/README.md

 # VEED Video Library Dashboard

 A full-stack application to browse, sort, and manage your video library.
-Built with React, Vite, TypeScript, Tailwind CSS, daisyUI, and (upcoming) Node.js + Express backend.
+Built with React, Vite, TypeScript, Tailwind CSS, daisyUI, and Node.js + Express backend.

 ---